 “We know that assistance is still required, and we stand by people in need.
 Thanks to the dedication of our staff and volunteers, as well as cooperation with partner organisations in the Czech Republic, Ukraine and other countries, we are able to ensure that support and care reach those who need it most — whether directly in Ukraine or while assisting people as they adapt to life in the Czech Republic.
 We thank everyone who supports our work”, says Lukáš Curylo, Director of Caritas Czech Republic.

-Caritas assistance in Ukraine
+Caritas’ assistance in Ukraine

 Photo: Caritas for Ukraine – map showcasing our help